vokumu/portfolio/readme.md

 ## Setup instructions
 To use the repository:
- Markup :1.
-Download as zip file
+1. Download as zip file
 2. Extract the content of the Zip in a folder
 3. Click on the index.html file and open with your favorite browser
 4. enjoy ):
 5. Also by clicking the link below you can view the page as hosted on github

 ## View My Portfolio
 [View site](https://vokumu.github.io/portfolio/)